ibexa/documentation-user/docs/creating_content_basic.md

 There are four ways of creating a new Content item:

-1. Activate **Create** in the right menu *whenever you are viewing any other content*.
+1. Click **Create** in the right menu *whenever you are viewing any other content*.
-The new item will be placed under this content in the tree.
+The new item will be placed under the current Content item in the tree.
-1. Activate **Create** in the upper right corner of the *Dashboard*.
+1. Click **Create** in the upper right corner of the *Dashboard*.
-In this case you will have to select where the content will be located.
+In this case you have to select where the content will be located.
 1. Go to the **Create** tab in the *Universal Discovery Widget*.
-Here also you'll have to choose a location for the new item.
+Here also you have to choose a location for the new item.
-1. Drag files onto the *Sub-items box* when viewing any content or activate the upload button and select files to upload.
+1. Drag files onto the *Sub-items box* when viewing any content or click the upload button and select files to upload.
 In this way you can upload files such as images, videos, pdf documents etc.

 If you choose the first three options, you have to select the Content Type first.
 When uploading files the Content Type will be chosen automatically.

+!!! enterprise

     If you are using eZ Enterprise, you will have the *Page* Content Type available for selection.
     Pages are edited in the Page Builder, [see below](#working-with-a-page).

 Each Content item is based on a Content Type.
-The Content Type defines what Fields you will have to fill in the new item.
+The Content Type defines what Fields you have to fill in the new item.
-It may also, depending on the way your website is set up, decide things such as the layout or style in which this item will be displayed.
+It may also decide things such as the layout or style in which this item is displayed.

-Different Fields may require different formats of data.
-Fields marked with an asterisk (\*) are required and you will not be able to save the Content item without filling them in.
+Fields marked with an asterisk (\*) are required.
+You will not be able to save the Content item without filling them in.

-It's worth taking a closer look at a couple of formats you may have to deal with.

-In case of *Relation* Fields (which link two Content items), or *Image* Fields (which should be self-explanatory) you may need to select a different Content item using the UDW.
+Some Fields, such as *Relation* Fields (which link two Content items), or *Image* Fields require you to select a different Content item to link to.
-If you have a *Location* Field, you may type the place name, enter its coordinates or point to it on the map.
+A *Location* Field is a point on the map.
+You can type the place name, enter its coordinates or select it on the map.
-A *Rich Text* Field requires a bit more explanation.

 ### Editing Rich Text Fields

-Rich Text Fields are filled using a special Online Editor whose options appear when you activate the Field box.
+Rich Text Fields are filled using a special Online Editor.
+Its options appear when you click the Field box.

 ![Online Editor menu](img/online_editor_menu.png "Online Editor menu")

-You can add a new element to the Field by activating the plus icon to the left of the box and choosing one of the available elements:
+To add a new element to the Field, select the plus icon to the left of the box and choose one of the available elements:

 - Heading
 - Paragraph